FAQ

 Customer Service: Handling Angry Customers with Grace

-I can accommodate the training and development needs of your organization depending on the size of your company and the scope of the project through my strategic partnerships with Five Degrees Consulting, Chocolate Villa Women’s Leadership Programs and The Green River Group.
+I can accommodate the training and development needs of your organization, depending on the size of your company and the scope of the project, through my strategic partnership with Villa Leadership.

 Effectiveness